-- A. Install isolation valves with unions or flanges at each piece of equipment arranged to allow service, maintenance, and equipment removal without system shutdown. - B. Install isolation valves at each new branch connection serving three or more pieces of terminal equipment, and as additionally shown on drawings. - C. Install check valves at each pump discharge and elsewhere as required to control flow direction. - D. If valves with specified CWP ratings are not available, the same types of valves with higher CWP ratings may be substituted. - E. Select valves with the following end connections: - 1.
+- A. Install isolation valves with unions or flanges at each piece of equipment arranged to allow service, maintenance, and equipment removal without system shutdown. - B. Install isolation valves at each new branch connection serving three or more pieces of terminal equipment, and as additionally shown on drawings. - C. If valves with specified CWP ratings are not available, the same types of valves with higher CWP ratings may be substituted. - D. Select valves with the following end connections: - 1.
 For Copper Tubing, NPS 2 inch and Smaller: Threaded or solder joint ends. - 2.
-For Copper Tubing, NPS 2-1/2 inch and larger: Flanged ends. - 3.
-For Steel Piping, NPS 2 and Smaller: Threaded ends. - 4.
-For Steel Piping, NPS 2-1/2 inch and Larger: Flanged or grooved ends.
+For Copper Tubing, NPS 2-1/2 inch and larger: Flanged ends.